Lena McLin: Music

 McLin founded the McLin Ensemble in the 1950s, during which time she was serving as the public relations director of the Park District Opera Guild.
 She and the ensemble made their operatic debut in November 1960 at the Abraham Lincoln Center in Chicago, with a performance of The Cloak.

 McLin and her husband Nathanael also founded the McLin Opera Company in the mid-1950s, funded with their own money.
 The company was named the "nation's leading small opera company" by the Washington Afro-American in 1965.
 Under her direction the company performed on stage, as well as on radio and television networks.

-McLin's own opera Oh Freedom was played at Carnegie Hall in 1983.
+Her own opera, Oh Freedom, was played at Carnegie Hall in 1983.

-She has composed a wide range of music, including cantatas, masses, and rock operas.
+McLin composed a wide range of music, including cantatas, masses, and rock operas.
 Her work has built from both European classical traditions and tradition African-American music, and "works large and small that, in essence, merged European and African-American languages", according to Reich.
-She also fronts the gospel group Lena McLin & the McLin Singers.
+She also fronted the gospel group Lena McLin & the McLin Singers.
 In all, she has composed more than 400 cantatas, masses, solo and choral arrangements of spirituals, anthems, art songs, gospel songs, rock operas, soul and pop songs, works for piano and orchestra, and electronic music arrangements, including Free at Last: A Portrait Of Martin Luther King Jr. and Gwendolyn Brooks: A Musical Portrait.

 In 2011 a tribute to her musical career was held at the Emmanuel Baptist Church.
 She was an honoree of the Human Symphony's Foundation living legends award in 2007.